Café Bohemia: History

 Oscar Pettiford penned the song "Bohemia After Dark" in spirit of the club.

 The cover photograph of the Miles Davis record 'Round About Midnight was one of several taken by Marvin Koner during the quintet's stay at the club in 1956.
-The photograph retains the actual colouring but is cropped from the original.
+The photograph retains the actual coloring but is cropped from the original.
 The red hue was due to a red fluorescent light above the bandstand.

-As of October 2019, Café Bohemia has been revived in its original location, in the basement of the Barrow Street Ale House (which was established in 1990).
+In October 2019, Café Bohemia was revived in its original location, in the basement of the Barrow Street Ale House (which was established in 1990).

+In May 2023, Café Bohemia announced that they were shutting down again.

 Cannonball Adderley's New York debut

-On 19 June 1955 Julian and Nat Adderley arrived in New York on a trip for the former to work on his master's degree at New York University.
+On June 19, 1955 Julian and Nat Adderley arrived in New York on a trip for the former to work on his master's degree at New York University.
 That first night in the city the brothers went to the Café Bohemia to hear the Oscar Pettiford band, which was the club's house band at the time.
 Jerome Richardson, who was the group's regular saxophonist was unavailable that evening due to a recording session.
 Pettiford asked Charlie Rouse - who was in the audience - if he would sit in, but Rouse did not have his saxophone with him.
 Pettiford then noticed another audience member, Adderley, who had a saxophone case with him and told Rouse to ask this unknown man if he could borrow his horn.
 Instead, Rouse asked Cannonball if he would like to sit in with the group.
 Reluctantly, the leader complied and allowed Adderley to play.
 Overnight Adderley rose to prominence on the New York jazz scene.
-On 21 June he officially played his first night at the Bohemia; on June 28, 1955, he recorded with Kenny Clarke's group; on 14 July he recorded his first album as a leader.
+On June 21 he officially played his first night at the Bohemia; on June 28, 1955, he recorded with Kenny Clarke's group; on July 14 he recorded his first album as a leader.
 By October 1957 he was a member of the Miles Davis Sextet.